Borderline Personality Disorder

 Therapy for Caregivers and Family Members

-- Allowing the relative or loved one develop skills to better understand and support a person with borderline personality disorder
+- Allowing the relative or loved one to develop skills to understand and support a person with borderline personality disorder.

 Tips for Family and Caregivers

-- Offer emotional support, understanding, patience, and encouragement—change can be difficult and frightening to people with borderline personality disorder, but it is possible for them to get better over time
+- Offer emotional support, understanding, patience, and encouragement.
+Change can be difficult and frightening to people with borderline personality disorder, but things can improve over time.

-- Encourage your loved one who is in treatment for borderline personality disorder to ask about family therapy
+- Encourage your loved one in treatment for borderline personality disorder to ask about family therapy.

 Join a Study